 About Cresswell Barn Farm and Campsite

 Cresswell Barn Farm is a working farm, my husband Ian and both our children Patrick and Tessa work with us in the day to day running of the farm from planting through to feeding the animals to harvesting the potatoes.
-Altogether with Pops we make up the Elliott family.
+Altogether we make up the Elliott family.

 As a family we have been living at Cresswell Barn Farm for 40 years.
 We have raised a family here working the land growing crops to feed Pembrokeshire and beyond.